PLOS/ambraproject/Getting-Started-Guide.md

 - Rhino: `mvn tomcat6:run -Dmaven.tomcat.port=8082 -Drhino.configDir=/etc/ambra`
 - Content Repo: `mvn tomcat6:run -Dmaven.tomcat.port=8081`

-### Alternative: Deploying the latest release to Tomcat
+### Alternative: Deploying a compiled release to Tomcat
 You should be familiar with how to deploy a webapp to Tomcat.
 Typically, `.war` files are simply copied into Tomcat's `webapps` directory and Tomcat will start the webapp automatically.

 ## Confirming that the application is running